esteban-vargasbernal/InfoMap_and_absorption/README.md

-# An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs
+# An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs.

 This repository contains the Python code that generates numarical results of the manuscript "An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs".